AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 ## Introduction

-Most time of the software cycle is spent on maintenance instead of planning, designing, implementation etc. The informality of Modern Code Review has it upsides and downsides.
-One of the challenges is to keep MCR manageable for a large project.'Issues' is a vague term that actually encompasses many things.
+Most time of the software cycle is spent on maintenance instead of planning, designing, implementation etc. The informality of Modern Code Review has its upsides and downsides.
+One of the challenges is to keep MCR manageable for a large project.
+‘Issues' is a vague term that actually encompasses many things.
 Not all reports are bona fide.
 There are many ways to classify issues.
 Here we present one way:
 1. software bug report (Action: Assign issue to developer team.)
-2. documentation errors (e.g. broken links, not clear, typos.
+2. documentation errors (e.g., broken links, not clear, typos.
 Action: Assign issue to documentation team.)
-3. performance issues (e.g. slow, huge memory consumption.
+3. performance issues (e.g., slow, huge memory consumption.
 Action: Assign issue to tester team to feedback to developer team.)
-4. question/technical support (e.g. how to ..., cannot install.
+4. question/technical support (e.g., how to ..., cannot install.
 Action: Direct the users to user manual or the ops team.)
 5. feature requests (save for later, when there is time capacity and resources)
 6. invalid/spam (Action: the issue should be closed immediately)

 We do supervised learning to classify these issues.
 The output confidence percentage that the issue belonging to categories, not the category itself.
-Tag only if confidence percentage is high!With such classifications, it is also easier to find duplicate issues.
+Tag only if confidence percentage is high!
+With such classifications, it is also easier to find duplicate issues.
 Pull requests can also be classified in such way (except #4).

-(The tensorflow GitHub repo seems to agree with this six categories, they use ['type:bug', 'type:docs-bug', 'type:performance', 'type:support', 'type:feature', 'invalid']) We also need to make a URL list of public GitHub repositories with these issue labels, and use them for training.
+(The `tensorflow` GitHub repo seems to agree with these six categories, they use ['type:bug', 'type:docs-bug', 'type:performance', 'type:support', 'type:feature', 'invalid']) We also need to make a URL list of public GitHub repositories with these issue labels, and use them for training.

 #### Automated issue filtering
 GitHub issues, by default, are free-form and unstructured.
-Therefore, it is probable there there are unconstructive issues like questions (should read the user manual instead of posting on GitHub), spam, or even gibberish.
-In some occasions, the team is too occupied to care about feature requests.
+Therefore, it is probable there are unconstructive issues like questions (should read the user manual instead of posting on GitHub), spam, or even gibberish.
+On some occasions, the team is too occupied to care about feature requests.

 Sometimes, even if it is a bug report, it provides little useful information.
 For example, the version with the bug or log messages are not provided.
 How some GitHub projects tackle the issue is to limit the format of bug reports (GitHub has no restriction, but there is a GitHub feature to give users a bug template: https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository)

-Yet, the reporters may not follow the rules (they may delete / alter part of the template), or be familiar with the tag system as there are too many.
-And the workload of team members is not taken into account.
+Yet, the reporters may not follow the rules (they may delete / alter part of the template) or be familiar with the tag system as there are too many.
+And the workload of team members is not considered.

 On top of this, most issue reports are for social interactions only, which constitutes a source of distraction.